 Even though they are legally non-binding, they are based on decades of experience of hundreds of experts in the field.

 So, instead of trying to figure things out for yourself (with potentially disastrous consequences), it is a good idea to follow these standards as closely as possible.

-Nigel and Michael have been long-term members of various standards committees of the ABYC and ISO.
+All three of us are members of various standards committees of the ABYC and ISO, Nigel and Michael for decades.
 Everything we teach at BOATHOWTO is compliant with ABYC and ISO standards.

 There is no one who knows the standards better than us.